-Cyber Security: what does "secure and resilient" mean in a chaotic cyber environment?
+Cyber Security: What does "secure and resilient" mean in a chaotic cyber environment?

 If we measured return on investment in fewer high-impact attacks we might think cyber security is a dismal failure.
-In a threat environment where cyber offence is outstripping cyber defence, but where members and Regulators expect more from super funds to limit exposure and manage risk and liability, how much "security" is enough?
+In a threat environment where cyber offence is outstripping cyber defence, but where members and regulators expect more from super funds to limit exposure and manage risk and liability, how much "security" is enough?
 And how resilient do we need to be?

 Guest speakers